bogga/PFSpells/README.md

 3. Download the compiled code (called PFSpells.zip)
 4. Extract and run PFSpells.exe!

+## Enhancements & Issues
+If you have any suggestions or find any bugs with this, please add them to the Issues tab (https://github.com/bogga/PFSpells/issues)

 ## Acknowledgements
 All spells, concepts and mechanics found in the spell descriptions belong to Paizo - the world's greatest game designers Thanks to d20pfsrd for providing continued, fantastic docs for Pathfinder!